 Safe, effective remedies for common first-year ailments

-Do Not Use echinacea, elderberry or other herbs.
+Do Not Use goldenseal or grapefruit seed extract.

 When To Call The Pediatrician If a baby under 3 months old has a rectal temperature over 100.4° F; if your baby has trouble breathing and/or makes a high-pitched sound when he breathes.
 Make the call as you prepare to go to the nearest emergency room.